bouzouidja/MobilityDB-AWS/README.md

 ```
 If you want to create your own storage class and set it as default, follow [this guides](https://docs.aws.amazon.com/eks/latest/userguide/storage-classes.html)

-Finnaly the service instance used to expose our mobilitydb workload.
+Finnaly the service instance used to expose our MobilityDB workload.
 All thoses configuration can be updated according to your workload needs.

 Putting it all together in mobilitydb-workload.yaml file.
 Run this command to initialize all the instances.
 ```bash